MaMMoS-project/MaMMoS-project.github.io/source/events.rst

 - XXX

-2. **Fundamentals of Deep Learning (in collaboration with the `NVIDIA Deep Learning Institute`_)**
+2. **Fundamentals of Deep Learning (in collaboration with the NVIDIA Deep Learning Institute)**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This `NVIDIA Deep Learning Institute`_ (DLI) course provides a comprehensive, hands-on introduction to the fundamentals of deep learning.

 .. _NVIDIA Deep Learning Institute: https://www.nvidia.com/en-us/training/

-This NVIDIA Deep Learning Institute (DLI) course provides a comprehensive, hands-on introduction to the fundamentals of deep learning.

 Through practical exercises, participants will train neural networks from the ground up for both computer vision and natural language processing applications.
 They will gain experience with essential tools and techniques to enhance model performance and learn how to efficiently apply cutting-edge pre-trained models to accelerate their own projects.